amazon-science/nl2sql-omop-cdm/README.md

-# NL2SQL: Natural Languge to SQL Queries Tool
+# NL2SQL: Natural Language to SQL Queries Tool

 IMPORTANT: READ SECTION 2.1 TO USE THE UI.